plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Search-tab.md

 AVRIG00484
 ```

-While these inputs can be manually inputted, the easiest way to get the sample names is to load a VCF file and select the samples of interest.
+While these inputs can be entered manually, the easiest way to get the sample names is to load a VCF file and select the samples of interest.

 Within the box, first select your VCF to search.
 This will load the VCF and give you a list of all the available samples.
 ![vcf-feature-search-02](https://github.com/user-attachments/assets/2028eec5-6a25-4120-882b-1806266943c1)

-If anything entered into the Search/Filter box, the list will be filtered to match the search term.
+If anything is entered into the Search/Filter box, the list will be filtered to match the search term.
 Clicking on a sample will add it to the list of samples to be searched.

 ![vcf-feature-search-03](https://github.com/user-attachments/assets/
 1c71f8d7-1a41-485f-9c1f-bff6339f51c6)